San Francisco Seals Origin Story

 Youth Soccer History

-SF Seals are 45 years old and the first and only youth club in San Francisco’s history to grow into a professional franchise
+SF Seals — 45 years strong — the first and only San Francisco youth club to grow into

-First SF youth club to travel to Europe, 1985 (Sweden, Germany, and Ireland)
+— First SF youth club to tour Europe (1985): Sweden, Germany, and Ireland.

-First SF club to play in the USYSA National championship (McGuire Cup Final) 1990
+— First San Francisco team to reach the USYSA National Championship (McGuire Cup

-Only the San Francisco Club to win the Denver International Cup 1991
+— Sole San Francisco club to win the Denver International Cup (1991).

-The only youth club in San Francisco history to become a professional franchise, and oneof a small group of clubs in United States history to accomplish this rare feat.
+— The only youth club in San Francisco history to become a professional franchise,

 Adult Soccer History: 1992-2009

-The first US professional soccer club to play international matches in China in 1997 and in Vietnam in 1998, representing San Francisco in Sister Cities Competitions.
-The 1998 match was a historic event, marking the first time the US and Vietnamese flags flew side by side since the end of the Vietnam War.
+—In 1997, Seals became the first U.S. professional soccer club to play in China, and in 1998, we represented San Francisco in Vietnam — a poignant Sister Cities match where the U.S. and Vietnamese flags flew side by side for the first time since the war.